Signatures of real algebraic curves via plumbing diagrams: Casson-Gordon invariants of certain graph manifolds

 \section{Casson-Gordon invariants of certain graph manifolds}

-Casson and Gordon \cite {CG} defined certain invariants $\si(M,\phi)$ (they are disguised forms of the Atiyah-Singer $\al$-invariant) of a closed 3-manifold equipped to a finite cyclic cover specified by a character $\phi: H_1(M_\Ga) \rightarrow \BZ_p$ (we only consider the prime case in this paper).
-They are discussed in \cite{G1,G2} where we define a related nullity invariant $\eta(M,\phi)$ which is just the dimension of the $e^{2 \pi i/p}$-eigenspace for the action of the generating covering transformation on the first homology of the cover associated to $\phi$.
+Casson and Gordon \cite {CG} defined certain invariants $\si(M,\phi)$ (they are disguised forms of the Atiyah-Singer $\al$-invariant) of a closed 3-manifold equipped with a finite cyclic cover specified by a character $\phi: H_1(M_\Ga) \rightarrow \BZ_p$ (we only consider the prime case in this paper).
+They are discussed in \cite{G1,G2} where the author defines a related nullity invariant $\eta(M,\phi)$ which is just the dimension of the $e^{2 \pi i/p}$-eigenspace for the action of the generating covering transformation on the first homology of the cover associated to $\phi$.

-If $\Gamma$ is a connected tree whose vertices are weighted by integers, let $W_\Gamma$ denote the 4-manifold given by plumbing disk bundles over 2-spheres according to $\Gamma$.
+If $\Gamma$ is a disjoint union of trees whose vertices are weighted by integers, let $W_\Gamma$ denote the 4-manifold given by plumbing disk bundles over 2-spheres according to $\Gamma$.
 In this section, we consider any tree, i.e. our graph does not need to be related to a complex scheme in $\rp.$ Let $A_\Ga$ be the matrix associated to the weighted tree $\Ga$, or equivalently the matrix for the intersection form on $H_2(W_\Gamma)$ with respect to the basis of $H_2(W_\Gamma)$ given by the fundamental classes of the $2$-spheres.

 Let $M_\Gamma$ denote the boundary of $W_\Ga$.
 It is a graph manifold.
 We have that $H_1(M_\Ga)$ is generated by the oriented fibers of the circles bundles (on the boundary) over points on the 2-sphere bases away from where the plumbing takes place.
 Relations among these generators are given by the columns of $A_\Ga $.
 These columns form a complete set of relations.
 Every connected regular $\BZ_p$- covering space of $M_\Ga$ (with a choice of generator of the group of covering transformations) can be specified by a row vector $\vec \fc$ such that $\vec \fc A_\Ga \equiv 0 \pmod{p}$.
 Moreover $\vec \fc$ is not congruent to zero modulo $p$.
-We call $\vec \fc$ a $p$-characterisitic vector.
+We call $\vec \fc$ a $p$-characteristic vector.
 If two such vectors agree modulo $p$, they describe the same cover.
 We can uniquely specify the cover by insisting that the entries of $\vec \fc$ lie in the range $[0,p-1]$.
 Let $\phi_{\vec \fc}: H_1(M_\Ga) \rightarrow \BZ_p$ denote the non-zero homomorphism which classifies the $\BZ_p$-regular covering space which is specified by the vector $\vec \fc$.